theopin/tp/docs/UserGuide.md

 >Format: `<main>CONTENTS</main>`

 > :bulb:  You can rearrange the order of sections within CONTENTS.
-CheatLogs does not take the ordering of such sections into account when parsing xml files.
+CheatLogs does not take the ordering of such sections into account when parsing XML files.

 > :exclamation: Any section that is not inserted into CONTENTS will not be included in the cheatsheet.